Spend a fun day at the Zoo!

 The zoo is open all year round!

 Our zoo island welcomes you during all seasons, 364 days of the year.
 The ferries from mainland operate from the 1st of May to the end of September.
 During the other seasons you can easily reach the zoo by bus or by car.
+Please note that the ticket office and entrance closes one hour before the Zoo closes.

 Remember to read our Zoo Etiquette